Giants vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-LaMonte Wade Jr and the San Francisco Giants will square off against Luis Garcia and the Washington Nationals at Oracle Park on Tuesday.
+Luis Garcia will lead the Washington Nationals into a matchup with Thairo Estrada and the San Francisco Giants on Wednesday at 3:45 PM ET, in the final game of a three-game series at Oracle Park.

-The Giants are the favorite in this one, at -250, while the underdog Nationals have +190 odds to upset.
-The over/under is 8.5 runs for the game (with -105 odds on the over and -115 odds to go under).
+The favored Giants have -155 moneyline odds against the underdog Nationals, who are listed at +125.
+The over/under is 9 runs for this game (with -105 odds to hit the over and -115 odds on the under).

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.